Józef Makowski: Post War activity

 In addition, Józef Makowski realized interior design, such as for the Pharmacy Under the Swan in Gdańsk Street.

 Furthermore, he was also a regular graphic designer for the local newspaper "Gazeta Pomorska" and the author of one of its vignettes.

 Some of his sketches were exhibited at the Pomeranian Army Museum in Bydgoszcz, in two sessions: "Warsaw Insurgents' Gallery" (Galeria Powstańców Warszawskich) and "Warsaw Insurgents in Caricature" (Powstańcy Warszawscy w Karykaturze).

 During his post-war career, he was participated in national (e.g. Radom, Zakopane) and foreign exhibitions (Florence, 1968).

 Makowski lived in Bydgoszcz (Błonie district) until the end of his life.
 In 1994, celebrating his 80th anniversary, a specific exhibition was organized at the Municipal Art Gallery of Bydgoszcz.

-Józef Makowski passed away on October 6, 1997.
+Józef Makowski died on 6 October 1997.
 He was buried at the Holy Trinity Catholic Cemetery in Bydgoszcz.

 Family

-Józef Makowski was the first husband of Polish actress Helena Makowska-Fijewska (May 18, 1918, in Rybno – October 1, 1993, in Warsaw).
+Józef Makowski was the first husband of Polish actress Helena Makowska-Fijewska (18 May 1918 in Rybno – 1 October 1993 in Warsaw).

 She was a student of Polish singer Eugenia Hoffman-Weikertowa.

 She made her debut in 1946 in Łódź.
 She played afterwards at the "Nowy Theater" in Warsaw and at the Polish Theater (1968–1974).

 Her repertoire included also TV, radio and movie roles.

 Helena's second husband was Polish actor Tadeusz Fijewski (1911–1978).

 Józef and Helena had a daughter, Ilona.

 Helena's older sister was the actress Urszula Modrzyńska (1928–2010).